NUbots/NUbots/module/skill/KickWalk/README.md

 ## Description

 Allows the robot to perform kicks while walking.
-This module uses the walk engine to make a single large step when a kick task is emitted.
-The kicks integrate seamlessly with the robot's regular walk.
+This module emits a modified walk command, making the walk engine take a single large step when a kick task is emitted.
+These kicks integrate seamlessly with the robot's regular walk.

 ## Usage